-With a magnifying glass, you can look at non-transparent (i.e. opaque) objects like small animals, parts of plants and tissues.
+With a magnifying glass, you can look at nontransparent (i.e. opaque) objects like small animals, parts of plants and tissues.
 When you use a magnifying glass, light falls onto the object and is reflected back through the magnifying lens and into your eye.
-With vour microscope, however, vou can observe transparent objects.
+With your microscope, however, you can observe transparent objects.
 The light from the lamp goes through the opening on the stage and through your prepared specimen.
-Then, it passes through the objective, the body of the microscope, and the eveniece, and travels into your eve.
+Then, it passes through the objective, the body of the microscope, and the eyepiece, and travels into your eye.
 In this way, the microscope is only meant for observing transparent objects.
-Many microorganisms in water, parts of plants. and the tiniest animal parts are naturally transparent.
+Many microorganisms in water, parts of plants, and the tiniest animal parts are naturally transparent.
 To observe opaque objects under the microscope, we must make them transparent.
-We can make them transparent through a treatment or penetration with the right materials (media), or by taking the thinnest slices from them (using our hand or a specimen slicer), and then examine them.
+We may make them transparent through a treatment or penetration with the right materials (media), or by taking the thinnest slices from them (using our hand or a specimen slicer), and then examine them.
 Below you'll find out how to do this.